GarrityV/REDDIT-REPOSTER/README.md

 # REDDIT-REPOSTER
 Simple repost bot for Reddit.

-Made for personal use.
-Anyone can use.
+Requires a reddit app.
+Go [**here**](https://www.reddit.com/prefs/apps), scroll all the way down, and create a new app.

-In `functions.py`, replace lines 12-14 with correct information
+In `functions.py`, replace lines 15-17 with correct information

 Run `main.py` for program to function correctly